mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 verse="Psalm 110:1"
 %}

-It is widely accepted that the Father is speaking to the Son here, confirmed by Yeshua in {% include inline-verse.html verse="Matthew 22:42-45" text-after="." %} Let's look at some more verses:
+It seems that the Father is speaking to the Son here, evidently confirmed by Yeshua in {% include inline-verse.html verse="Matthew 22:42-45" text-after="." %} Let's look at some more verses:

 {% include verse.html
 text="For you are our father, though Abraham does not know us and Israel does not acknowledge us; **you, O YHWH, are our father**; our Redeemer from of old is your name."